VentisH12/Industrial-Ball-Bearing-Failure-Prediction/README.md

 # Industrial-Ball-Bearing-Failure-Prediction
-A project using machine learning to predict when an industrial ball bearing system would fail for various revolutions per minute.
+This project focuses on the application of statistical time-domain features for the prediction of ball bearing failures.
+Some of the standard machine learning techniques are applied on publicly available datasets from Case Western Reserve University (CWRU) to predict the failures.

+**Desired Outcome**: Being able to predict if ball bearings would fail.